 There are many driving tips and guides out there for your reading pleasure, so we’re going to run through a quick-fire list of what NOT to do when driving this winter.

-Don’t drive as you usually would.
-You are up to 20% MORE LIKELY to have a crash during the winter months of November to February than during summer months.
-Drive in a lower gear and brake in plenty of time to avoid any unnecessary bumps – and be extremely cautious of ice on the road.
+You are up to 20% more likely to have a crash during the winter months of November to February than during summer months.
+Reduce the risk by driving in a lower gear, brake in plenty of time and be extremely cautious of black ice on the road.

-By planning ahead and checking your engine vitals, particularly your battery, oil and brake fluid, you can help avoid any unwanted mishaps during your winter-weather travels.
+By planning ahead and checking your vehicle’s vitals, particularly your battery, oil and brake fluid, you can help avoid any unwanted mishaps during your winter-weather travels.

 The winter months are unpredictable to say the least –make sure you prepare accordingly and stay safe on the roads!